HB5 Graduation Plans

 STATE TESTING GRADUATION REQUIREMENTS

 Along with any of the graduation plans, students are required to earn a Level II: Satisfactory Performance on each of 5 End-of-Course (EOC) exams – Algebra I, Biology, English I, English II and US History.
 Students who earn high school credit through correspondence course or dual enrollment at Austin Community College are still required to pass the corresponding EOC.
-However, students who earn high school credit through credit-by-exam are exempt from taking the respective EOC.
+However, students who earn high school credit through credit-by-exam (and earn at least 80%) for acceleration only (i.e. no previous instruction) are exempt from taking the respective EOC.
+If a student has had previous instruction in a course, he/she must take the respective EOC regardless of how credit is eventually earned.
 Transfer students who took any of the 5 courses at a private school are also exempt from taking the respective EOC given that the private school credit is accredited and accepted by CSA.

 Score levels are printed on a student’s transcript, his/her graduation plan and copies are always available for pickup in the front office with advance notice.